Inpatient/outpatient US clinical experience

 Specialty: Vascular Surgery

-Where will the rotation take place: The hands-on inpatient and outpatient experience will take place approximately 100 miles north of dowtown Detroit.
+Where will the rotation take place: This inpatient and outpatient US clinical experience will take place approximately 100 miles north of downtown Detroit.

 Hours: Monday 9 AM to 5 PM (outpatient); Tuesday 9 AM to 5 PM (outpatient); Wednesday 9 AM to 5 PM (Surgery Center); Thursday and Friday (inpatient).
 A car will be needed for this rotation.